 Yes, and this is one of the chief advantages of this recommending process.
 The recommendation process is not exclusive and articles of interest to several different Peer Communities in X could be recommended by all those communities.
 This aspect is of particular interest for articles dealing with multidisciplinary studies.
 There would be no a priori hierarchy of communities, although some would be highly generalist (e.g. Peer Community in Mathematics) whereas others would be more specialized (e.g. Peer Community in Entomology).

-However, to avoid recommendations of various versions of an article, a preprint already peer-reviewed and recommended by a Peer Community in X could only be recommended by another Peer Community in X as it stands.
-In other words, once a Peer Community in X has recommended a preprint, the latter must be considered peer-reviewed, i.e. like a published article or postprint, by all the other Peer Communities in X interested by recommending it.
+However, to avoid recommendations of various versions of the same work, an article already peer-reviewed and recommended by a Peer Community in X could only be recommended by another Peer Community in X as it stands.
+In other words, once a Peer Community in X has recommended an article, the latter must be considered peer-reviewed, i.e. like a published article or postprint, by all the other Peer Communities in X interested by recommending it.

 The “Peer Community in” project is an original idea of evolutionary biologists Denis Bourguet, Benoit Facon and Thomas Guillemaud, working at Inra (French National Institute for Agricultural Research) institute in France.

 Becoming a recommender of Peer Community in Paleontology is not associated with a substantial workload.
 Each recommender is expected to review and recommend 1 or 2 articles per year in average.
-A recommender who decides to handle the evaluation of a preprint submitted to Peer Community in Paleontology has a role very similar to that of an editor in a conventional journal (find reviewers, collect reviews, and make an editorial decision based on reviews).
-If after peer-review the recommender accepts to recommend the revised version of a preprint, he/she is expected to write a short recommendation text explaining why the preprint is particularly interesting for the community.
+A recommender who decides to handle the evaluation of an article submitted to Peer Community in Paleontology has a role very similar to that of an editor in a conventional journal (find reviewers, collect reviews, and make an editorial decision based on reviews).
+If after peer-review the recommender accepts to recommend the revised version of an article, he/she is expected to write a short recommendation text explaining why the article is particularly interesting for the community.